CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'functional programming', 'Java', 'immutable objects', 'Records', 'lambda expressions', 'Stream API', 'Optional', 'pattern matching', 'sealed classes', 'currying'.
-These are terms developers naturally use when seeking functional programming guidance.
+Excellent coverage of natural terms a Java developer would use: 'functional programming', 'immutable objects', 'Records', 'lambda expressions', 'Stream API', 'Optional', 'null safety', 'pattern matching', 'sealed classes', 'currying', 'higher-order functions'.
+These are all terms users would naturally mention when seeking help with functional Java.

 3 / 3